 What if you have previous knowledge of German?
-In that case you are required to contact the department to schedule a PLACEMENT TEST before entering the program.
+In that case you are required to contact the Undergraduate Administrator to schedule a PLACEMENT TEST before entering the program.

 Internal Link: Exemplary study plans for German specialists, majors and minors.

 COUNSELING